jnozzi/cocoadev.com/markdown/NSBrowserPathSelect.md

 I didn't include the datasource delegate methods to keep this discussion simple.
 Like I was saying everything works fine, but the browser will not highlight the last path component blue the same way a mouse down action on a cell will force the browser to display the current active cell with a blue highlight.
 I tried everything from asking the browser to reload each one of its columns to sending a "set" message to the cell associated with the last path component.
-I also tried asking each column matrix to redisplay and many other combinations using methods defined by General/NSBrowser and General/NSMatrix.
+I also tried asking each column matrix to redisplay and many other combinations using methods defined by NSBrowser and NSMatrix.
 The only thing that worked was to send a mouse down event to the column matrix associated with the last path component:

-    int row = [self rowWithTitle:General/self path] lastPathComponent] inColumn:columnIndex];
+    int row = [self rowWithTitle:self path] lastPathComponent] inColumn:columnIndex];
     [[NSMatrix columnMatrix = [browser matrixInColumn:[self lastColumnIndexForPath:[self path]]];
-    if (columnMatrix  && row != General/NSNotFound) {
+    if (columnMatrix  && row != NSNotFound) {
-        General/NSRect frame = [columnMatrix cellFrameAtRow:row column:0];
+        NSRect frame = [columnMatrix cellFrameAtRow:row column:0];
-        [columnMatrix mouseDown:General/[NSEvent mouseEventWithType:General/NSLeftMouseDown
+        [columnMatrix mouseDown:[NSEvent mouseEventWithType:NSLeftMouseDown
-                    location:General/NSMakePoint(General/NSMidX(frame), General/NSMidY(frame))
+                    location:NSMakePoint(NSMidX(frame), NSMidY(frame))
                     modifierFlags:nil timestamp:nil windowNumber:nil context:nil
                     eventNumber:nil clickCount:1 pressure:1.0f]];
-        [columnMatrix mouseUp:General/[NSEvent mouseEventWithType:General/NSLeftMouseUp
+        [columnMatrix mouseUp:[NSEvent mouseEventWithType:NSLeftMouseUp
-                    location:General/NSMakePoint(General/NSMidX(frame), General/NSMidY(frame))
+                    location:NSMakePoint(NSMidX(frame), NSMidY(frame))
                     modifierFlags:nil timestamp:nil windowNumber:nil context:nil
                     eventNumber:nil clickCount:1 pressure:1.0f]];
         [columnMatrix setNeedsDisplay:YES];